About

 The Commission consists of 13 Arlington residents, appointed by the Town Manager, the School Committee and the Town Moderator.
 Each of the commissioners serves a voluntary three-year term.

-The Commission is further supported by the Arlington Office of Diversity, Equity and Inclusion, and over-seen by DEI Director Jillian Harvey.
+The Commission is further supported by the Arlington Office of Diversity, Equity and Inclusion, and over-seen by DEI Director Ramsha Baluch.

 Scott Jones